 - applications of statistical methodology and stochastic processes in bioinformatics, neuroscience, systems biology, reaction networks (see MBIO homepage), physiology, and earth science.

 In particular, the section works with statistical inference from discrete time sampling of continuous time processes, such as models given by stochastic differential equations and jump processes, or from first-passage-time data from these models.
 Also, statistical learning and inference for point processes are studied, as well as Monte Carlo simulation, hidden Markov models.
 Especially gene expression data, DNA data and stochastic neuronal models are studied.

-The section hosts Laboratory of Applied Statistics which develops and applies statistical methods in close collaboration with researchers from other departments at the faculty.
+The section hosts Data Science Laboratory together with the Department for Computer Science.
+The lab develops and applies statistical methods in close collaboration with researchers from other departments at the faculty.